 While you're at it, clean up your other social media accounts.
-Twitter feeds can be made private, but Facebook has removed its "unsearchable" option, so keep the content on your wall professional.
+Use privacy filters and keep all of your content professional.

-One of the most important job search tips is to remain discreet.
+Remain discreet at your current job about your search.
 Needless to say, if your employer finds out, it could threaten your job security.

 On social media, closely monitor your notification settings so you don't inadvertently draw unwanted attention to your job search.
 Job seekers often rely on LinkedIn because employers access it when looking for talent, but this can backfire if your current manager is one of them.
 Also refrain from emailing or calling prospective employers from your desk at work.
 Even if you think your office is private, your online activity may be monitored, and you never know who might walk in and overhear you.

-Don't use office equipment to scan, copy or fax resumes, as many devices save files to internal servers that can be monitored.
+Don't use office equipment to submit resumes, as many devices save files to internal servers that can be monitored.
 Beyond that, it's simply not ethical to use your current employer's resources and time to job hunt.

 Try to schedule job interviews around your working hours.
 For instance, suggest a breakfast or lunch meeting, or see if the hiring manager is available to meet in the evening.
 If that's not possible, use a personal day or two for your interviews.
 Be conscious of your attire.
 If you show up at your casual office in a business suit, you'll be sure to attract attention.

-Explain to prospective employers that your current employer doesn't know about your job hunt so the hiring manager doesn't contact your supervisor or coworkers and spill the beans.
+Explain to prospective employers that your current company doesn't know about your job hunt so the hiring manager doesn't contact your supervisor or coworkers and spill the beans.
 Also, be careful about listing current coworkers as references — you never know whom they may tell.

 Respect your current employer

-Even if you're unhappy with your current job, remember that you're still getting a paycheck, and if you want that check to continue, you need to stay positive and focused on your tasks.
-In other words, don't let your work suffer because the excitement of the hunt has distracted you.
+Don't let your work suffer because the excitement of the hunt has distracted you.
+Even if you're unhappy with your current job, remember that you're still getting a paycheck, so you need to stay positive and focused on your tasks.